 In case two surfers are sitting in the middle of the peak, and the wave opens to both sides in an A-frame wave, they should tell each other whether they're going right or left.

 When that happens, both surfers can enjoy their ride down the line without wasting what the wave has to offer.

 8. Do Not Dive Head First

-Whether you're surfing over reef or sand, do know that the ocean floor can severely hurt your body.
+Whether you're surfing over a reef or sand, do know that the ocean floor can severely hurt your body.

 Try to use your surfboard to protect the impact and protect your head with your arms whenever you fall off the board or wipe out.

 9. Respect the Beach and the Ocean

 Never leave garbage in the sand or water, and try to give back to Mother Nature all the hours of pleasure and joy you had.

 Whenever possible, pick up a couple of plastic bags, bottles, or other garbage items after you conclude your surf session.